AdobeDocs/journey-optimizer.de-DE/help/using/push-configuration.md

 You can use a test mobile app for this use case.
 For more on this, refer to this [page](https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=CJM&title=Details+of+setting+the+mobile+test+app) (internal use only).
 -->

 Damit diese Journey funktioniert, müssen Sie ein XDM-Schema erstellen.
-Weitere Informationen finden Sie in der [XDM-Dokumentation](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html#schemas-and-data-ingestion){target=&quot;_blank&quot;}.
+Weitere Informationen finden Sie in der [Dokumentation zu XDM](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html#schemas-and-data-ingestion){target=&quot;_blank&quot;}.

 1. Gehen Sie im linken Menü zu **[!UICONTROL Schemas]**.